New Jack City

-New Jack City is a 1991 American crime action film directed by Mario Van Peebles (in his feature film directorial debut) and written by Thomas Lee Wright and Barry Michael Cooper, based on a story by Wright.
+New Jack City is a 1991 American neo-noir gangster film directed by Mario Van Peebles (in his feature film directorial debut) and written by Thomas Lee Wright and Barry Michael Cooper, based on a story by Wright.
 The film stars Wesley Snipes, Ice-T, Allen Payne, Chris Rock, Judd Nelson, Bill Cobbs, Bill Nunn, and Van Peebles.
-Its plot follows Nino Brown, a drug lord in New York City during the crack epidemic, and Scotty Appleton, an NYPD detective who vows to end Nino's rise to power by going undercover to work for Nino's gang.
+Its plot follows Nino Brown, a drug lord in New York City during the crack epidemic, and Scotty Appleton, a New York City Police Department (NYPD) detective who vows to end Nino's rise to power by going undercover to work for Nino's gang.

 New Jack City premiered at the Sundance Film Festival on January 17, 1991, and was released in the United States by Warner Bros.
 Pictures on March 8, 1991.

 Plot

 In the New York City neighborhood of Harlem, Nino Brown and his gang, the Cash Money Brothers (CMB), become the dominant drug ring once crack cocaine is introduced to the streets.
 His gang consists of Gerald "Gee Money" Wells, his best friend since childhood; enforcer and personal bodyguard Duh Duh Duh Man; gun moll Keisha; Nino's girlfriend, Selina Thomas; and her tech-savvy cousin, ex-bank teller Kareem Akbar.

-Nino converts the Carter apartment complex into a crack house.
+Nino converts the Carter apartment complex into a drug house.
 Gee Money and Keisha kill rival Fat Smitty, and the CMB forces out the tenants and landlord.
 Meanwhile, Scotty Appleton, an undercover police detective working with the NYPD, attempts to make a deal with stick-up kid Pookie, who absconds with the money.
-Appleton chases and shoots Pookie in the leg, but released on bail.
+Appleton chases and shoots Pookie in the leg, but he is released on bail.
 As the years pass, Nino's gang successfully run the streets of Harlem with absolute power.

-When Stone, the leader of the CMB police operation, comes under pressure from NYPD Commissioner Fred R. Price, Appleton, currently on suspension for shooting Pookie, volunteers to infiltrate Nino's gang and is partnered with loose-cannon Nick Peretti.
+When Stone, the leader of the CMB police operation, comes under pressure from NYPD Commissioner Fred R. Price, Appleton, currently on suspension for shooting Pookie, volunteers to infiltrate Nino's gang and is partnered with loose cannon Nick Peretti.
 Elsewhere, mobster and tax collector Frankie Needles attempts to get protection money from Nino, who refuses to pay.
 While Appleton and Peretti observe Nino and his gang handing out Thanksgiving turkeys to the poor, Appleton spots Pookie, now a crack addict, and soon gets him into rehab.

 Later, Pookie offers to help bring down Nino.
 Against his better judgment and the disapproval of Stone and Peretti, Appleton recruits Pookie as an informant.
-When Pookie relapses, Gee Money realizes that he is wired and orders the Carter destroyed.
-The cops find Pookie's booby-trapped corpse; Peretti defuses the explosives seconds before it explodes.
+When Pookie relapses, Gee Money realizes that Pookie is wired and wearing a hidden video surveillance camera in his belt buckle.
+Gee Money orders the Carter destroyed.
+The cops barricade the Carter and find Pookie's booby-trapped corpse; Peretti defuses the explosives seconds before it explodes.
 Nino angrily warns Gee Money against repeating such a costly mistake.